-Questions regarding the paper submission and review process can be directed to the Technical Papers Staff at email@example.com at any time.
+Questions regarding the paper submission and review process can be directed to the OFC program management staff at email@example.com at any time.

 The OFC technical program is divided into 16 categories that cover the full breadth of component, system and network technologies relating to fiber optic communications.
 The categories also accommodate the full range of timescales from current deployment to long term research.

 35-word Abstract: Your abstract should be a brief summary of your paper topic.
 If your paper is accepted, your 35-word abstract will be included in the online program.
 Note that the same abstract should be included in the 3-page summary as highlighted in the style guide.